This rollo de queso is spicy, cheesy, crumbly. Goes great with a cup of coffee.

 In a big bowl mix all the dry ingredients.
 In another bowl beat the egg yolks and butter, add it to the flour and mix.
 Add the milk and mix until combined.

 Beat the egg whites until soft peak.
 Take half of the egg whites and using your hands, mix it into the dough.
 You´ll have a very sticky dough.

-Now that the onions have cool down we can add the cheese and the other half of egg whites.
+Now that the onions have cooled down we can add the cheese and the other half of the egg whites.

-To assemble the rolls you´ll need 3 pieces of greased parchment paper.
-Divide the dough in 3 portions and with well greased hands stretch the dough into a rectangle.
+To assemble the rolls you’ll need 3 pieces of greased parchment paper.
+Divide the dough into 3 portions and with well-greased hands stretch the dough into a rectangle.
 Add the cheese in the middle of each rectangle.